StarterSquad/ngseed/README.md

 Tests use Jasmin for assertions.

+You can write tests in both Coffee and JS
+(see `/source/js/modules/home/home-ctrl.spec.js` and `/source/js/modules/home/home-ctrl.spec.coffee`).

 ### E2E Tests

 [Protractor](https://github.com/angular/protractor) is used to provide way to do E2E tests.
 To install go to `client`